-Carol Costello joined the University of Liverpool in September 2010 as Director of HR (HRD) responsible for HR, Payroll, Organisational Development (OD) and Pensions for approximately 5,500 staff.
-Prior to this she was the HRD for Lancashire County Council; managing teams delivering, OD, Learning and Development, Human Resources, Payroll and Health and Safety Services for 45,000 employees, (over half of them in the 645 Lancashire schools) and a number of external partners.
-As the Strategic Director of Corporate Services at Rotherham Council, she had responsibility for Corporate and Customer Services and for one of the early strategic partnerships between a Council and the private sector (BT).
+Carol started her employment at the University in September 2010 as the Director of HR (HRD) responsible for HR, Payroll, Organisational Development (OD) and Pensions.
+Prior to this she was the HRD for Lancashire County Council: managing teams delivering, OD, Learning and Development, Human Resources, Payroll and Health and Safety Services for 45,000 employees, (over half of them in the 645 Lancashire schools) and a number of external partners.
+Her earlier background was spent leading Corporate and Customer Services at a number of Metropolitan Councils: services such as Finance, Legal and Governance, HR, IT, Revenues and Benefits and Culture and Leisure, Highways and Maintenance.

 Her current focus is on drawing together key services supporting the delivery of the University’s education and research endeavours, enabling and enhancing student, staff and stakeholder experiences and underpinning the business and administrative functions of the institution.
 Her new role emphasises the alignment of people, IT and property to better support both the delivery of ongoing activity and the enablement of the University’s aims.